Deep Nets: What have they ever done for Vision?: Deep Nets and Biological Vision

 In summary, Deep Nets, and other techniques which exploit big data, are a tool that mind and brain researchers should know how to use and not misuse.
-But it is equally clear that current Deep Nets fail to capture some of the most interesting phenomena such as human's ability to perform abstractions and perform analogical reasoning (although Deep Nets might be useful as building blocks to construct such a theory).
+At present, Deep Nets fail to capture some of the most interesting phenomena such as human's ability to perform abstractions and perform analogical reasoning (although Deep Nets might be useful as building blocks to construct such a theory).
 Nevertheless a closer relationship between biological and artificial models of vision would be beneficial to both disciplines.
 Researchers in AI have developed a large set of technical tools, like Deep Nets, which can allow their models to be applied to the complexity of natural images and tested under rigorous realistic conditions.
-Vision scientists can challenge computer vision researchers to develop theories which can perform as well as, or better than humans, in challenging situations while using orders of magnitude less power than current computers.
+Vision scientists can challenge computer vision researchers to develop algorithms which can perform as well as, or better than humans, in challenging situations while using orders of magnitude less power than current computers.